DONATE NOW

 The Sampit River is a small, 165 square mile, but important watershed, located entirely in Georgetown County, flowing from wetlands in the western portion of the County ~11 miles to join with the Black, Great Pee Dee and Waccamaw Rivers, flowing into Winyah Bay and ultimately the Atlantic Ocean.

 Historically the site of extensive rice cultivation, it has a rich Gullah-Geechee heritage.
-Now, home to a mix of industries, recreational sites, and the City of Georgetown, the River provides many services to its communities and the local economy.
+Now, home to a mix of industries, recreational sites, and the City of Georgetown, the Sampit River provides many services to its communities and the local economy.

-• Watershed stewardship through water quality monitoring and litter cleanups with our dedicated volunteers
+• water quality monitoring with dedicated volunteers

 • and so much more!